ibm-cloud-docs/sell/software-suspend.md

 {: #sw-suspend-product-api}
 {: api}

 You can programmatically suspend your product by calling the Partner Center Sell API as shown in the following sample request.
-As the `reason`, provide details about why you want to suspend your published product.
+Specify `reason` to provide details about why you want to suspend your published product.

 ```bash
 curl --request POST \